Jeroenvanwely/Reinforcement-Learning-Reproducible-research-assignment/README.md

  - Jeroen van Wely -   11289988
  - Niek IJzerman   -   11318740

-This repository contains the code for Reproducible research assignment.
+This repository contains the code for Reproducible Research assignment.
-The assignment is part the course Reinfocement Learning course of the Master programme Artificial Intelligence at the University of Amsterdam.
+The assignment is part of the Reinfocement Learning course of the Master's programme Artificial Intelligence at the University of Amsterdam.

 ## Files Included